robotics-4-all/commlib-py/README.md

 ### Redis

 PubSub endpoints uses the out-of-the-box [Redis pubsub channel](https://redis.io/topics/pubsub) to exchange messages.
-PubSub message payload in Redis includes the data of the message and meta-information regarding serialization method used, timestamp, etc. Below is an example of the payload for pubsub communication.
+PubSub message payload in Redis includes the data of the message and meta-information (header) regarding serialization method used, timestamp, etc. Below is an example of the payload for pubsub communication.

 ```
 {
   'data': {},
-  'meta': {
+  'header': {
     'timestamp': <int>,
     'properties': {
       'content_type': 'application/json',